Rookout/docs/docs/rooks-setup.md

 If you are transpiling your JavaScript/TypeScript before execution (for instance in your CI/CD), you must include the source maps inline within the source files or as seperate files (usually `app.map.js`) in your deployment.

-To make sure Rookout can validate the source file matches the file you are tryring to debug using hash comparison, we recommend building your source map with the full source code.
+To make sure Rookout can validate the source file matches the file you are tryring to debug using hash comparison, we recommend deploying the original source files side-by-side with the transpiled ones or building your source map with the full source code.

 ### Configuration for Common Tools